From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 \paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Data Harmonization:} Apply data harmonization techniques locally at each client site to minimize variability in data distributions and improve the consistency of FL models~\citep{jiang2022harmofl,yan2020variation}. \item \textit{Data Synthesis and Augmentation:} Use data synthesis and augmentation techniques to generate additional data for underrepresented classes in the local data.
 Techniques such as GAN, VAE, and diffusion models can be leveraged to create synthetic data that preserves privacy while boosting model generalization. \item \textit{Feature Alignment and Data Imputation:} Use methods like feature alignment and data imputation during training to ensure models learn from consistent data across clients.
 For example, FedHealth~\citep{chen2020fedhealth} demonstrated the ability to infer missing modalities in healthcare data through FTL. \item \textit{Bias Checks and Corrections:} Implement continuous monitoring for bias within and across clients throughout the FL process.
 Correct identified biases to prevent model performance degradation.
 For instance, \cite{chen2024think} utilized uncertainty calibration and diversity relaxation to dynamically correct annotations for high-uncertainty, low-similarity samples. \item \textit{Advanced Optimization Techniques:} Enhance FL robustness against client drift and heterogeneity by employing advanced optimization techniques such as FedProx~\citep{li2020federated}, SCAFFOLD~\citep{karimireddy2020scaffold}, and MOON~\citep{li2021model}. \item \textit{Disentangled Representation Learning (RDL):} Integrate DRL into federated models to disentangle underlying invariant factors, making models more robust to data heterogeneity across different institutions~\citep{bercea2021feddis, luo2022disentangled}. \item \textit{Fine-Tuning and Personalization:} Improve model performance on domain-specific tasks by fine-tuning models locally with client-specific data and annotations.
 Extend techniques from meta-learning and multi-task learning to support personalized or device-specific modeling in FL~\citep{fallah2020personalized}. \item \textit{Comprehensive Heterogeneity Handling:} Address the complex and multifaceted nature of data skew and heterogeneity more comprehensively.
 Real-world scenarios often involve intricate combinations of quantity, label, feature, and quality skew, along with system and model heterogeneity.
-Developing more robust and flexible methods to handle these diverse challenges will be crucial for improving FL’s effectiveness in healthcare. \item \textit{Adaptive FL Frameworks:} Future research should focus on developing more adaptive FL frameworks capable of accommodating a wide range of model architectures and system configurations. \end{itemize}
+Developing more robust and flexible methods to handle these diverse challenges will be crucial for improving FL’s effectiveness in healthcare. \item \textit{Adaptive FL Frameworks:} Future research should focus on developing more adaptive FL frameworks capable of accommodating a wide range of model architectures and system configurations.
+Examples of adaptive frameworks include FedAdapt~\citep{wu2022fedadapt}, which adjusted client participation and resource allocation based on system heterogeneity, and AutoFL~\citep{kim2021autofl}, which used AutoML techniques to dynamically configure FL processes.
+Adaptive frameworks can also be realized through dynamic client selection and hierarchical aggregation (e.g., Clustered FL~\citep{sattler2020clustered}) to balance data quality, system resources, and communication efficiency. \end{itemize}